ThePrincelle/docker_drupal/README.md

 Use the last three variables in the Drupal installation.
 Keep the `MYSQL_ROOT_PASSWORD` for logging in phpmyadmin with the `root` user.

+## Drupal configuration

+The configuration is pretty simple, the one thing to check is the database configuration.

+Using the Drupal first installation page, you can use the following configuration:
+- Database name: `drupal`
+- Database username: `drupal_database_user`
+- Database password: `drupal_database_password`
+- Database host: `mysql`

+The database name, username and password are defined in the `.env` file.

 ## Volumes and bindings

 The database has a `db_data` docker volume.
 It means that the data will be kept even if the container is removed.